 Note: The data source has to be added with the 32-bit ODBC Data Source Administrator, which is also available on 64-bit systems.
-If you use a 64-bit system, start the ODBC Data Source Administrator by clicking Start\conpal\Administration.
+Start the ODBC Data Source Administrator by clicking Start\conpal\Administration.
 This ensures that the correct version is launched.

 Specify a data source so that conpal LAN Crypt can use the database via the data management system.
-To do so, use the OBDC data source administrator.
+To do so, use the ODBC data source administrator.

-OBDC (Open Database Connectivity) allows data to be accessed on a wide variety of database management systems.
-For example, if you have a program for accessing data in an SQL database, OBDC lets you use the same program to access data in another, different database.
+ODBC (Open Database Connectivity) allows data to be accessed on a wide variety of database management systems.
+For example, if you have a program for accessing data in an SQL database, ODBC lets you use the same program to access data in another, different database.
 To do this, you must add "drivers" to the system.
-OBDC supports you when you are adding and configuring these drivers.
+ODBC supports you when you are adding and configuring these drivers.